friedrichleblanc/stm32-dev-board/HardwareDesignDecisions.md

 # STM32H750VBT6 Development Board

+## Main MCU

+STM32H750VBT6 is probably an overkill for this project.
+But i used it anyway so i maybe use other pins if need to.
+Package: LQFP-100

 ## Power

 It can be powered by USB-C and will be with pins in future version.
 It has 2 power rails due to have 2 keep noise digital from analog. i could have used ferrite beads but i have personal beef with them.